 EVOLUTION OF PHYSICS - ANCIENT INTERPRETATIONS

-Physics is one of the most beautiful gifts of nature as it is 'natural' in all sense of the word.
-We can conceive most of the ideas in Physics just by carefully observing the nature around us.
-It is one of the three principal branches of science, the other two being Biology and Chemistry.
-Physics helps us to understand the world around us pictorially, geometrically and theoretically.
+Physics is one of the most beautiful gifts of nature, as it is truly ‘natural’ in every sense of the word.
+Many of the fundamental ideas in physics can be understood simply by carefully observing the world around us.
+It stands as one of the three principal branches of science, alongside Biology and Chemistry.
+Physics helps us decode the workings of the universe — pictorially, geometrically, and theoretically.

 ANCIENT NOTIONS OF PHYSICS